jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Variational Monte Carlo algorithms

 \subsubsection{Autoregressive neural quantum states}

-Any joint probability distributions $p(\mathbf s)=p(s_1,\ldots,s_N)$ can be factorized and written as a product of conditional probabilities:
+Any joint probability distribution $p(\mathbf s)=p(s_1,\ldots,s_N)$ can be factorized and written as a product of conditional probabilities:

 If the random variables $s_i$ have few discrete outcomes, this property can be exploited to efficiently generate uncorrelated samples $\mathbf s\sim p$ without resorting to Markov Chain Monte Carlo.
 Instead, the individual realizations of $s_i$ are sampled directly in a sequential manner.
 Since the $s_i$ have only few outcomes, it is straightforward to draw a sample outcome for $s_1$ from $p_1$.
-Subsequently, the same is true for $s_i$, because $p_j(s_j|s_1,\ldots,s_{j-1})$ is again a distrbution with few outcomes for the given $s_1,\ldots,s_{j-1}$.
+Subsequently, the same is true for $s_j$ with $j>1$, because $p_j(s_j|s_1,\ldots,s_{j-1})$ is again a distribution with few outcomes for the given $s_1,\ldots,s_{j-1}$.

 ANNs, which incorporate this factorization into conditionals are called autoregressive models.
 There are different architectures with this property, such as Neural Autoregressive Density Estimators \cite{uria2016,Sharir2020} or recurrent neural networks \cite{HibatAllah2020}.
 Utilizing direct sampling can be advantageous in cases where Markov Chain Monte Carlo (MCMC) becomes inefficient due to exceedingly long autocorrelation times \cite{Sharir2020}.
+In fact, direct sampling is also more efficient than MCMC when autocorrelation times are short.
+In MCMC consecutive samples are collected after performing one update sweep that typically consists of one Monte Carlo step per degree of freedom.
+Hence, generating one sample with MCMC comes at the cost of $\mathcal O(N)$ network evaluations, where $N$ is the system size.
+By contrast, generating one sample costs just one network evaluation when exploiting the autoregressive property.

+However, the autoregressive property imposes specific constraints on the network architecture.
+Therefore, the advantage of more efficient sampling has to be weighed against inductive biases of the architecture.